 WHY WE LIKE IT: This monitor offers a fast gaming experience with a 75Hz refresh-rate and 1ms response time; don’t fall behind your competition, at 24-inches, this gaming monitor will bring you into the action at an affordable price.

-Also is great for gamers on a tight budget.
+Gamers looking for an affordable monitor: you’re in luck.
 The 24-inch display offers a Full-HD 1080p resolution and a 75Hz refresh rate, providing a sharp and responsive gaming experience.
 The 1ms response time helps you to jump into the action without worrying about lag, a factor that could cost you your next match.

 The ZeroFlicker technology is also a welcomed addition, as it eliminates typical monitor flickering that can cause eye strain.
 This monitor is styled around a black high-gloss frame and base with a 16mm bezel.
 What could be improved?
 Customer support at BenQ isn’t perfect from our experience, but we wouldn’t let that hold you back from the GL2480.
 If you want a monitor with a bit higher resolution, take a look at the best 1440p monitor.